kaosat-dev/Blenvy/tools/blenvy/README.md

 ![](./docs/workflow_original.jpg)

-and what actually gets exported for the main scene/world/level
+and what actually gets exported for the level scene/world/level

 ![](./docs/workflow_empties.jpg)